crypto101/book/building-blocks.rst

 Hash trees
 ~~~~~~~~~~

-Hash trees are trees [23]_ where each node is identified by a hash
+Hash trees are trees [#]_ where each node is identified by a hash
 value, consisting of its contents and the hash value of its ancestor.
 The root node, not having an ancestor, simply hashes its own contents.

+.. [#]
+   Directed graphs, where each node except the root has exactly one
+   ancestor.

 This definition is very wide: practical hash trees are often more
 restricted.
-They might be binary trees [24]_, or perhaps only leaf nodes
+They might be binary trees [#]_, or perhaps only leaf nodes
 carry data of their own, and parent nodes only carry derivative data.
 Particularly these restricted kinds are often called Merkle trees.

+.. [#]
+   Each non-leaf node has no more than two children

 Systems like these or their variants are used by many systems,
 particularly distributed systems.
 Examples include distributed version